agn1kobi/agn1kobi/README.md

-- 🛠️ I’m currently working at [Seenons](https://seenons.com/en) as a software engineer(still feel free to reach out for job or freelance opportunities).
+- 🛠️ I’m currently working at [Seenons](https://seenons.com/en) as a software engineer(still feel free to reach out for job or freelance opportunities with urgency).
 - 📫 How to reach me: 1975ramanuj@gmail.com

 <!--